-The good news is that there is a huge market as video conferencing will continue to be one of the most relied upon forms of communication by businesses.
-There are a vast number of different services and competitors to choose from in the marketplace, and this list will aim to draw attention to some of the diverse options available to both large and small companies; it is not necessarily a list of ‘biggest’ or ‘best’.
-This list contains a combination of both cloud based video and conferencing services.
+The good news is that there is still a huge market as video conferencing will continue to be one of the most relied upon forms of communication by businesses.
+There are a vast number of different services and competitors to choose from in the marketplace, and this article will aim to draw attention to some of the diverse options available to both large and small companies; it is not necessarily a list of ‘biggest’ or ‘best’.

 The AvayaLive Video service offers video collaboration in the cloud.
 Due to the lack of necessary capital investment and technical expertise to set it up, it makes the service perfect for small start-ups.
 The first thirty days are free, then the cost goes up to $99 minimum.

 Lifesize isn’t cheap, and is typically aimed at larger firms.
 A 12 month contract for 100 users costs $12,999 per year ($11 per employee, per month), while a large scale deployment for 500 people costs $27,999 per year.
 It offers the best of point-to-point, multipoint, and streaming collaboration, without needing to configure anything yourself.

 Zoom have 65,000 clients, including Texas A&M University, Drexel University, and DLA Piper.
 Their free plan, which is perfect for SMEs and start-ups, allows up to 25 users, unlimited 1-to-1 meetings, and an unlimited number of meetings – however, each meeting is limited to 40 minutes.
 Their paid plans are either $9.99 or $49.99 per user, depending on the features you require.